 On the fringe of remote Manas National Park, a group of local youths has set up an elephant camp that aims to provide for jobless elephants.
 Assam, with its ancient tradition of working with elephants, has one of the largest populations of captive elephants in India.
 Demand for their services has dropped significantly in recent years though, forcing many of them to resort to begging for the cost of their upkeep.

 Smiling Tusker consists of a Mahout Camp that reflects the lifestyle of mahouts (elephant handlers) and grass-cutters, an elephant feeding and resting area, an exhibition center, and a museum.
-As well as learning about Assam's elephant heritage, visitors can feed and bathe the... elephants, ride them, and stay local tribal-style in the area.
+As well as learning about Assam's elephant heritage, visitors can feed and bathe the elephants, walk with them, and stay in comfortable huts and tents there.

 One of the top attractions in Jaipur, Elefantastic is located in an elephant village near Amber Fort, where the owners of the city's working elephants reside with their animals.
-Owner Rahul, who's a fourth generation mahout, set it up especially to give tourists an opportunity to closely interact with elephants that are properly looked after.
-It's one of the rare places in India where the elephants are kept untethered.
+Owner Rahul, who's a fourth generation mahout, set it up especially to give tourists an opportunity to closely interact with elephants that are properly cared for.
+It's one of the rare places in India where the elephants are kept un-tethered.
 Out of the 24 gentle giants at Elefantastic, six have been rescued (including some that were made to perform in circuses).

-Visitors can wash the elephants, feed and water them, paint them with non-toxic colors, learn about their daily habits and Ayurvedic medicines, go on a ride, and even stay at the farm and go to sleep with the elephants at night.
-Visitors also get to eat delicious food cooked by Rahul's mom!
+Visitors can meet and feed the elephants, paint them with non-toxic colors, learn about their daily habits, go on a bareback ride, and wash them (not in winter though).
+Visitors also get to eat delicious home-cooked vegetarian food.